xenonnn4w/GSoC-Report/README.md

 ## 🌻Results

 ### Deck Picker Widget
-The Deck Picker Widget offers users a convenient display of their decks, showcasing the number of cards that are new, in learning, and due for review, all at a glance.
+The Deck Picker Widget offers users a convenient display of their decks, showcasing the number of cards they should review today, all at a glance.
-This display-only widget allows users to quickly review any deck by simply clicking on it directly from the widget.
+This widget allows users to quickly review any deck by simply clicking on it directly from the widget.
 With a maximum of five decks that can be selected, users can reconfigure their widget by holding it down, making it easy to customize their overview.
 This feature-rich widget provides a seamless way for users to stay on top of their study progress without having to open the app.
 Live preview can be seen [here](https://youtube.com/shorts/QCXAqqLnJfo)